Humanin

 Humanin is a micropeptide encoded in the mitochondrial genome by the 16S ribosomal RNA gene, MT-RNR2.
 Its structure contains a three-turn α-helix, and no symmetry.

 In in vitro and animal models, it appears to have cytoprotective effects.

 Gene

 Humanin is encoded in the mitochondrial genome by the 16S ribosomal RNA gene, MT-RNR2.
 Multiple paralogs are found in the nuclear genome (due to nuclear mitochondrial DNA segments) and are named MTRNR2L followed by a number.
 It is not entirely sure whether these paralogous isoforms are completely unexpressed.

 Protein

 The expressed peptide contains a three-turn α-helix, and has no symmetry.

 The length of the peptide depends on where it is produced.
 If it is produced inside the mitochondria it will be 21 amino acids long.
 If it is produced outside the mitochondria, in the cytosol, it will be 24 amino acids long.
 Both peptides have been shown to have biological activity.

 Other species

+Humanin is the most well-conserved of the mitochondria-derived peptides, found in such diverse species as humans, naked mole rats, and nematodes.
+Overexpression of humanin in Caenorhabditis elegans has been shown to extend the lifespan of that nematode by increasing autophagy.